1 SCOPE AND OBJECTIVES OF THE POLICY

 The silent period ends when the financial statements release or the interim report is published.
 Should an event requiring immediate disclosure occur during the silent period, HKScan shall disclose said information without delay in accordance with applicable disclosure obligations and may comment on said event.

 5 RELEASE AND COMMUNICATION CHANNELS

-The primary communication channels of HKScan consist of stock exchange releases, press releases and other releases and news, materials on the Company's website as well as different meetings and events.
+The primary communication tools of HKScan are stock exchange releases, press releases and other releases and news, materials on the Company's website as well as different meetings and events.
 The Company's website www.hkscan.com is the principal source of information on HKScan.
 HKScan may also use other channels, such as social media, for the dissemination of information concerning the Company.

 5.1 Stock Exchange Releases

 HKScan will as soon as possible disclose inside information concerning the Company through a stock exchange release, as well as any other information which is to be disclosed through a stock exchange release under applicable regulations.
 Inside information that is disclosed through a stock exchange release may include, for example:

 - significant decisions or transactions, such as investment or divestment decisions, co-operation agreements or product sales agreements of major importance;

 - significant changes in the Company's financial position; and